-HW Mismatch

-Indicates that the configured adapter type does not match the adapter type that is actually present in the slot.
+HW Mismatch Indicates that the configured adapter type does not match the adapter type that is actually present in the slot.

-Use the disable command to take a network interface off-line, making the interface unavailable.
+Disable Use the disable command to take a network interface off-line, making the interface unavailable.
 This command immediately disables the interface.
 You are not prompted to confirm, and no verification message displays.
-If you disable an interface with this command, it remains disabled until you use the GWCON test command or an OPCON restart or reload command to enable it.
+If you disable an inter- face with this command, it remains disabled until you use the GWCON test command or an OPCON reload command to enable it.
 Enter the interface, or net number as part of the command.
-To obtain the interface number , use the GWCON configuration command.

-Syntax: disable interface#

-Example: disable interface 1

-Error

-Use the error command to display error statistics for the network.
+To obtain the interface number, use the GWCON configuration command.
+Syntax: disable interface# Frror 21101 Use the error command to display error statistics for the network.
 This command provides a group of error counters.

-Syntax: error Example: error

-Input Input Input Input Output Output Nt Interface Discards Errors Unk Proto Flow Drop Discards Errors no errors were detected to prevent their being deliverable to a higher-layer protocol.
+Syntax: 1 e rror Example: error Input Input Input Input Output Output Nt Interface Discards Errors Unk Proto Flow Drop Discards Errors 0 ATM/0 0 0 0 0 0 Nt Network interface number associated with the software.
+Interface Type of interface.
+Input Discards Number of inbound packets which were discarded even though no errors were detected to prevent their being deliverable to a higher-layer protocol.
 The packets may have been discarded to free buffer space.

-0 ATM/0 0 0 0 0 0

-Input Discards Number of inbound packets which were discarded even though link.

-Input Errors Number of packets that were found to be defective at the data
+Input Errors Number of packets that were found to be defective at the data link.
 Input Unk Proto Number of packets received for an unknown protocol.
 Input Flow Drop Number of packets received that are flow controlled on output.
 Output Discards Number of packets that the router chose to discard rather than transmit due to flow control.
 Output Errors Number of output errors, such as attempts to send over a network that is down or over a network that went down during transmission.
 Note: The sum of the discarded output packets is not the same as input flow drops over all networks.
 Discarded output may indicate locally originated packets.

-Event
+10.0

 Use the event command to access the Event Logging System (ELS) console environment.
-This environment is used to set up temporary message filters for trouble-shooting purposes.
+This environment is used to set up temporary message filters for troubleshooting purposes.
 All changes made in the ELS console environment will take effect immediately, but will go away when the router is reinitialized.
-See Chapter 11, "Using and Configuring the Event Logging System (ELS)" on page 11-1 for information about the Event Logging System and its commands.
+See Chapter 15, "Using the Event Logging System (ELS)" on page 15-1 for information about the Event Logging System and its commands.
 Use the exit command to return to the GWCON process.